-Maria Montessori, an Italian doctor born in 1870, who was fascinated by children and watched them closely.
-After years of doing so, he developed a theory of human development based on the idea that children instinctively know what they need to learn and that, when surrounded by the right practical materials, they can educate themselves independently.
-Another Montessorian idea is that children learn by practicing the types of “real” activities they see adults doing.
-For example, in her Montessori classroom, my daughter loved to pour water from a teapot into cups.
+The Montessori Method was developed by Dr. Maria Montessori, an Italian doctor born in 1870.
+Fascinated by children, she observed them closely and developed a theory of human development based on the idea that children instinctively know what they need to learn and that, when surrounded by the right practical materials, they can educate themselves independently.
+Another key concept is that children learn by practicing the types of “real” activities they see adults doing.

-The sequence of Montessori lessons aligns well, and in many cases exceeds, state learning standards, ensuring that children are aware of complex learning concepts through hands-on experiences that lead to deep understanding.
-And through explanation, Montessori educators and experts are able to respond to criticism with why the method has the way it is and why they think it is the best way to shape young minds.
+The sequence of Montessori lessons aligns well with state learning standards, ensuring that children are aware of complex learning concepts through hands-on experiences that lead to deep understanding.
+And through explanation, Montessori educators are able to respond to criticism with why the method has been developed in such a way and why they think it is the best way to shape young minds.
 Montessori students are seen as individuals and the method respects that by eliminating the rigidity and structure found in traditional classrooms.
 Known for learning at an individual pace and encouraging independence, the Montessori Method also encourages empathy, a passion for social justice and the joy of lifelong learning.

 After learning more about this educational approach you can decide if you want to teach in an authentic Montessori school or if you just want to incorporate some Montessori principles into your teaching.